 - Tacun is an authentic taco spot if you’re looking for something more easy on the pocket.

 - Santos Mariscos is another hole in the wall taco place.
 Try their chevachie, peccadillo, tamarind margarita, fillet de pseudo, seafood tacos, Cazuela al Ajillo

 - Fish Fritanga has great prices, amazing food, beautiful ambiance on the lagoon

 - Coco’s and Grill

 - Hacienda el Mortero is a complete Mexican fiesta and has the best Sunday brunch in Cancun.
 The buffet lets you taste the most authentic Mexican cuisine around.
-It is within two-minute walk from the Krystal Hotel.
-Live Mariachi band from 7-10 PM every night.
+It is within a 2-minute walk from the Krystal Hotel.
+A live Mariachi band plays from 7-10 PM every night.

 - El Pescado Ciego